 Recent presentations about online learning include the session ‘Teaching Chemistry Lab Courses Online’ sponsored by the Illinois Community Colleges Online (ILCCO).
 He discussed how these chemistry courses were developed, how they handled the labs, issues and challenges that weredealt with and lessons learned.

-Ann Cole, Staff Clerk
+Ann Cole, Administrative Clerk

 As Staff Clerk of COLRS, Ann is responsible for monitoring the operating budget of the unit, making travel arrangements, and purchasing items for the unit.
 Ann has worked at the university since February 1992.
 She has worked at various departments during her years at the university.
 She worked for COLRS (formerly called OTEL) in 2000 and just couldn’t stay away, so she returned in April 2011.
 Ann’s hobbies include skydiving, motorcycle riding, and reading

 John has held several different positions at UIS since late 2012, but only recently joined COLRS in 2014.
 In addition to his position at COLRS, John is an adjunct faculty member in the Arts and Humanities department at Lincoln Land Community College in Springfield, where he teaches courses in both German and Women’s and Gender Studies.
 He attended graduate school at the University of Cincinnati, where he earned his M.A. in Women’s, Gender, and Sexuality Studies, and previously spent one year studying and researching in Tübingen, Germany.
 His professional academic interests include feminist pedagogy, feminist and queer theology, and pop culture studies.